Bubobubobubobubo/shrimp/README.md

 ### Usage

-`Baston` can be used both as a library and imported as a module:
+`Shrimp` can be used both as a library and imported as a module:
-- `from baston import *`: will import all `__init__.py` without `__main__.py`.
+- `from shrimp import *`: will import all `__init__.py` without `__main__.py`.
-- `python -m baston`: will import both consequently, start a new interpreter.
+- `python -m shrimp`: will import both consequently, start a new interpreter.

 The central piece is the `clock` instance that will let you schedule recursive functions easily.
-You can use this mechanism to build time-reactive code, data sequences, etc. Importing Baston as a library is like importing Baston without its interactive REPL (_Read, Eval, Print, Loop_).
+You can use this mechanism to build time-reactive code, data sequences, etc. Importing Shrimp as a library is like importing Shrimp without its interactive REPL (_Read, Eval, Print, Loop_).

 ### Learning

 There are tutorials available in the `tutorials/` folder.
 The tutorials are using Python Notebook as a convenient way to mingle text and code.
 You can run them using Jupyter Notebook or Jupyter Lab.
 You can also pre-visualize them on GitHub, how convenient!

-The `examples/` folder contains examples of using Baston as a library.
+The `examples/` folder contains examples of using Shrimp as a library.
 You can run each example using your Python interpreter.
 The examples are meant to be simple and to the point.
 They are also meant to be easy to understand and to modify.

 ### Contributing